Global generation of test ideals in mixed characteristic and applications: Introduction

 \subsection{Acknowledgements}

 The authors thank Bhargav Bhatt, Rankeya Datta, Linquan Ma, Zsolt Patakfalvi, Shunsuke Takagi, Kevin Tucker, Joe Waldron, Jakub Witaszek, Shou Yoshikawa for valuable discussions.
 Zsolt Patakfalvi in particular suggested we explore whether we can define $\tau_+(\cO_X, \Delta)$ for quasi-projective schemes over $R$.
 Shunsuke Takagi suggested we could leverage our Skoda-type results to obtain a new Brian{\c{c}}on-Skoda type theorem.
-We thank Linquan Ma, Zsolt Patakfalvi and Shunsuke Takagi for very useful comments on previous drafts of this paper.
+Takumi Murayama pointed out a number of useful references.
+We thank Seungsu Lee, Linquan Ma, Takumi Murayama, Zsolt Patakfalvi and Shunsuke Takagi for very useful comments on previous drafts of this paper.